On harmonic and biharmonic maps from gradient Ricci solitons: Introduction and results

 Let us briefly describe the strategy that we are using in order to establish our main results.
 For both harmonic and biharmonic maps there exists an associated stress-energy tensor which is divergence free.
 Testing this conservation law with the equation for a gradient Ricci soliton, using a cutoff-function in order to be able to employ integration by parts, we are led to a number of energy inequalities from which we can deduce various vanishing results.

-In the following we set \(m:=\dim M\) and present the main results of this article. \begin{Satz} Assume that \((M,g,f)\) is a complete non-compact gradient Ricci soliton with \(|\nabla f|<\infty\).
-Let \(\phi\colon M\to N\) be a smooth harmonic map with finite energy, that is
+In the following we set \(m:=\dim M\) and present the main results of this article. \begin{Satz} Assume that \((M,g,f)\) is a complete non-compact gradient Ricci soliton.
+Let \(\phi\colon M\to N\) be a smooth harmonic map which satisfies